 The Oregon Public Entity Excess Pool (OPEEP or the pool) was established on March 27, 2015 by founding members Clackamas County Oregon, Deschutes County Oregon, Washington County Oregon and CIS Trust under authority of ORS 30.282 by intergovernmental agreement pursuant to ORS 190.010 to provide joint self-insurance and risk management services.
 OPEEP is both a public body and a public corporation under Oregon law.
-The fiscal year ending June 30, 2016 (FY2016) is the first year of OPEEP operations.

 ORS 30.282 regulations (as further clarified in OAR 836-011) require the pool to maintain an unallocated reserve ("surplus") account equal to the greater of 25 percent of annual contributions, or \$250,000.
 The unallocated reserve account is defined in OAR 836-011 as the amount that total assets exceed total liabilities and annual contributions means total contributions paid less any premium collected to procure insurance of any kind.
 OPEEP's Total Assets minus Total Liabilities represents the pool's Net Position.
 Accordingly, the \$422,500 of Capital contributions received from founding members during FY2016 that were specifically contributed with the intent to comply with ORS 30.282 have been recognized as Nonoperating Income.
-As of June 30, 2016 the required minimum ORS 30.282 unallocated reserve account is \$250,000.
+As of June 30, 2017 the required minimum ORS 30.282 unallocated reserve account is \$250,000.